 - Mix Alcohol and Water to Get Rid of Slugs: Getting rid of snails and slugs can be a little bit trickier than removing other pests.
 Removing them by hand is one option, but The Old Farmer’s Almanac also recommends mixing equal parts of 70 percent rubbing alcohol with water to spray directly on the slugs.

 - Try Companion Planting: Whenever you add a new plant to your garden, you can do a quick search to see if it has any companion plants that you can plant in the same plot to keep pests at bay.
-For instance, aphids aren’t fans of catnip, so adding a bit to your garden can nip an infestation in the bid before it starts.
+For instance, aphids aren’t fans of catnip, so adding a bit to your garden can nip an infestation in the bud before it starts.
 You can also solve your plant problem with more plants.
 Marigolds and chrysanthemums are great for repelling greedy bugs.

 Keeping pests out of your garden may seem like a never-ending task, but knowing which insects and creepy-crawlies will do your plants harm (and how to dissuade them from making themselves at home in your yard) is the first step toward a less stressful gardening experience.